metamorph-inc/openmeta-mms/docs/source/tutorials/led_tutorial/led_building_model.rst

 simple LED circuit.
 Engineers often use multiple types of analysis software to test their designs.
 This practice takes time; you need to learn each piece of software and compose a model for each one that will test for a parameter.
-However, the OpenMETA tools allow you to run multiple types of analyses by composing just one model.
+The OpenMETA tools, however, allow you to run multiple types of analyses by composing just one model.

 Creating a New Component Assembly